joreilly/BikeShare/README.md

 Need to use at least Android Studio Arctic Fox to build/run the Android client.

-Requires XCode 13.2 or later (due to use of new Swift 5.5 concurrency APIs).
+Requires Xcode 13.2 or later (due to use of new Swift 5.5 concurrency APIs).
 When opening iOS project remember to open `.xcworkspace` file (and not `.xcodeproj` one)

 ### Compose for Desktop client